 -Least amount of team penalty minutes

 If three or more teams are tied, once a team has been eliminated due to a tie-breaker, the remaining teams restart the tie breaker from the top.

 •There will be a maximum of two points awarded per goal, one goal and one assist.

 •All calls are at the referee’s discretion and are final.

-•All communication with the referee is to be done by captains only.
+•All communication with the referee is to be done by the captain only.

-•Hand passes are permitted inside your defensive zone.
+•Hand passes are permitted inside your half (defensive zone).

 •A goal off any body part is a good goal unless the motion was intended.